srirtummala/AWS-Java/README.md

 # AWS-Java

-Example of using DynamoDB with Java using the aws-sdk.
+Illustrated procedure of implementing DynamoDB with Java using the aws-sdk.

-Technologies
+ - Technologies
-Java 8
+ - Java 8
-DynamoDB
+ - DynamoDB
-aws-sdk-java
+ - aws-sdk-java

 Info